ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Background

 The indicator function, $\iota_{ji}[k-r]$, indicates whether the bounded delay $\tau_{ji}[k-r] \leq \bar{\tau}_{ji}$ on link $\varepsilon_{ji}$ at iteration $k-r$, equals $r$ (\ie the transmission on link $\varepsilon_{ji}$ at $k-r$ arrives at node $v_j$ at iteration $k$) and is defined as

-Here it is important to note that, a transmission on link $\varepsilon_{ji}$ undergoes an \emph{a~priori} unknown delay, for which node $v_j$ is unaware of, but instead, it processes (delayed) packets as soon as they arrive successfully.
-Clearly, in the absence of delays, this strategy reduces to the Ratio Consensus algorithm in \cite{dominguez2011distributed}.
+Here, it is important to note that a transmission on link $\varepsilon_{ji}$ undergoes an \emph{a~priori} unknown delay, for which node $v_j$ is unaware of, but instead, it processes (delayed) packets as soon as they arrive successfully.
+Clearly, in the absence of delays, this strategy reduces to the Ratio Consensus algorithm in \cite{dominguez2011distributed} as described in \eqref{eq:ratio_consensus}.

-\begin{rem} The Robustified Ratio Consensus algorithm handles (possibly) delayed information exchange between nodes, neglecting any packet drops due to erroneous packets, while assuming that each node $v_j$ is aware of its out-degree. \end{rem}
+\begin{rem} The Robustified Ratio Consensus algorithm handles (possibly) delayed information exchange between nodes, neglecting any packet drops due to erroneous packets, while it assumes that each node $v_j$ is aware of its out-degree. \end{rem}